Does The Quran Affirm The Teachings Of Paul?

 وقال إبراهيم: أصبحت حجة من آمن بعيسى ظاهرة بتصديق محمد صلى الله عليه وسلم وأن عيسى كلمة الله وروحه،

-So basically what we can see is that when God said that those who believed in Jesus were strengthened and became victorious over those who disbelieved it meant that because eventually the Quran was going to come down and confirm what the truth is.
-It came down to confirm what the true revelation of Jesus Christ was and that those who truly believed in the original teachings of Jesus were strengthened in status and made victorious because the truth has finally come to confirm that they were on the true path.
+So basically, we can see that when God said that those who believed in Jesus were strengthened and became victorious over those who disbelieved, it meant that eventually, the Quran would come down and confirm the truth.
+It came down to confirming the true revelation of Jesus Christ and that those who truly believed in the original teachings of Jesus were strengthened in status and made victorious because the truth had finally come to confirm that they were on the proper path.
+It is similar to how the Qur'an describes the believers as uppermost in success (Surah 3:139).

-The Quran could obviously not affirm Paul's teachings.
-Paul preached a crucified Jesus (1 Corinthians 1:23) while the Quran preached a non-crucified Jesus (Surah 4:157).
-So the Quran was not and will never affirm the teachings of Paul.
+The Quran could not affirm Paul's teachings.
+Paul preached a crucified Jesus (1 Corinthians 1:23), while the Quran preached a non-crucified Jesus (Surah 4:157).
+So, the Quran was not and will never affirm the teachings of Paul.

 Other Christian Arguments